VIREN2779/login-git-process/README.md

 - Click on the **Account icon** again.
 - Select **"Sign in with GitHub"**.
 - Complete the authentication process in the browser.

+### 4. ⚙️ Set Git Commit Author Info
+Configure Git with your new account details (this only affects commit metadata, not authentication):